chagan/permitbot/README.md

 You can [read more about crons here](http://en.wikipedia.org/wiki/Cron).
 The command takes five time entries (minutes, hours, days, week, day of the week) from left to right.
 For example, I have jobs running on the 23rd and 47th minute every day.
 The first runs during specified hours (13-23, in GMT) and the other only once.

-After the time I change the directory into where Permit Bot is, start my virtual environment and call a fabric command.
+At the specified time the cron changes the directory to where Permit Bot code lives, start my virtual environment and calls a fabric command.
 That runs through the Permit Bot code, and tweets if any new permits are found.
+While it runs every hour, in practice tweets are only sent in the morning as the data is most often updated once a day.